Getting Started with Blazor Toggle Switch Button Component

 Add stylesheet

 The theme stylesheet can be accessed from NuGet through Static Web Assets.
-Reference the stylesheet in the <head> of the main page as follows:
+Include the stylesheet references in the <head>

 <head>